DaveKaretnyk/parsing-utils2/utc-python/readme.txt

 Generate UTC stubs for a Python module
 **************************************
-Generate Unit Test Code stubs for the specified Python module (file).
+Java program that generates Unit Test Code stubs for the specified Python module (file).

 Purpose
 -------